Prepare to make a positive impact through medicine.

 Academic Leader, Medicine Institute

-Christina Rinaldi is currently an Assistant Professor of General Internal Medicine at Atrium Health Wake Forest Baptist as well as a Medical Student Clinical Skills Coach for the School of Medicine.
+Christina Rinaldi is currently an Assistant Professor of General Internal Medicine at Atrium Health Wake Forest Baptist and serves as a Medical Student Clinical Skills Coach for 1st and 2nd year medical students at the Wake Forest University School of Medicine.
 Dr. Rinaldi obtained her undergraduate degree from Florida State University in 2014 then went on to complete her medical school training at Philadelphia College of Osteopathic Medicine- Suwanee, GA Campus in 2018.
 She completed three years of internal medicine residency training, as well as an additional fourth year where she served as a chief resident, at the Wake Forest University School of Medicine.
-Dr. Rinaldi’s current interests include medical education, inpatient and ambulatory internal medicine as well as perioperative medicine.
+Dr. Rinaldi’s current interests include teaching medical students and Internal Medicine residents in both the hospital and clinic settings.